 - Tip: Some no currency conversion fee credit cards also offer travel insurance when you pay for your return travel ticket, which is a further saving.

 Using prepaid travel cards

-No travel cards support Turkish lira, look for a card which waives the currency conversion fee (Qantas Cash and the American Express Global Travel Card) if you’re set on taking a travel card when you visit Turkey.
+No travel cards support Turkish lira, look for a card which waives the currency conversion fee (such as Qantas Cash) if you’re set on taking a travel card when you visit Turkey.
 These products won’t apply the additional charge for currency conversion when you spend in lira, which can be higher than what you’d pay if you use your regular debit or credit card.
 The compromise is these cards will charge you to use an international ATM withdrawal in Turkey, which is a couple of dollars for each withdrawal.
 You can load these cards with euros, and some merchants in Turkey will accept euros — but don’t count on it — and you’ll pay an unfavourable exchange rate too.

 - Tip: Travel cards are dual card accounts, so you’ll get two cards.
 This can come in handy if your first card is lost or stolen, so make sure to keep the second card in a safe place.

 Using traveller's cheques